 What Data Virtualization Is Not

-Virtualization should not be confused with data blending via the visualization tool.
+Data virtualization should not be confused with data blending via the visualization tool.
 Visualization tools that employ data blending require the end-user to understand the structure of the data, how it joins, and anticipating how it was intended to be used.
 Data blending comes with critical scale and security limitations.

-Virtualization is also not federation.
+Data virtualization is also not federation.
 Federation is the ability to join data across multiple data stores.
 While federation is an essential part of virtualization, it alone does not provide an abstraction that makes many complex things look like one simple thing.